django-ai-tools/django-ai-blocks/README.md

 Every block registers itself into a centralized registry, making it discoverable and plug-and-play.
 Domain apps contribute their own blocks via registration hooks.

 **User Personalization**
-Users can persist column configurations, filters, and view preferences through BlockColumnConfig and BlockFilterConfig, giving them a truly personalized experience.
+Users can persist table settings, filters, and view preferences through BlockColumnConfig and BlockFilterConfig, giving them a truly personalized experience.

 **Integrated Governance**
 The block engine integrates with the Permissions and Workflow layers—enforcing field-level visibility, edit rights, and state-based restrictions automatically.